+Roofing including Roof Space

+Repair Category 2

-Roofing including roof space Repair category 2 Notes The roof covering appears to be original to the construction of the property.
-General age related wear and tear is noted to roof coverings.
+Notes The roof structure appears to be constructed of original materials.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-The flat bitumen felt roof covering over the dormer projections has a limited life expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor will be able to provide further advice.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+The sarking board material is stained and insecure in places.
+This should be closely monitored.

-Rainwater fittings
+Rainwater Fittings

-Repair category 1
+Repair Category

 Notes No significant defects evident.